-In all the best TV cookery shows the presenter does a spot of preparation and then swiftly opens the oven and with a ‘here’s one we made earlier’ statement, out pops a fully formed dish, ready for serving.
+In all the best TV cookery shows the presenter does a spot of preparation and then swiftly opens the oven and with a ‘here’s one we made earlier statement, out pops a fully formed dish, ready for serving.

-As we know General Dynamics UK have been awarded a £500m demonstration phase contract for FRES Specialist Vehicles to include 7 prototypes.
+As we know General Dynamics UK has been awarded a £500m demonstration phase contract for FRES Specialist Vehicles to include 7 prototypes.
 Reconnaissance Block 1 of the FRES programme consists of scout, repair, recovery and protected mobility vehicles, roughly analogous to the CVR(T) Scimitar, Sampson and Spartan.

-Despite my significant reservations about its weight and bulk creating serious strategic and tactical mobility issues, the vehicle will be good news for the Army, finally replacing the 40 year old CVR(T) that is definitely showing its age.
+Despite my significant reservations about its weight and bulk creating serious strategic and tactical mobility issues, the vehicle will be good news for the Army, finally replacing the 40-year-old CVR(T) that is definitely showing its age.

 What causes more concern is the cost of developing 7 prototypes.

 £500m and not a production vehicle in sight.

 Just to repeat that, £500 million for 7 prototypes.

 To put that £500 million into perspective;